openstack/swift/doc/source/deployment_guide.rst

 Memcached Considerations
 ------------------------

 Several of the Services rely on Memcached for caching certain types of lookups, such as auth tokens, and container/account existence.
 Swift does not do any caching of actual object data.
 Memcached should be able to run on any servers that have available RAM and CPU.
-At Rackspace, we run Memcached on the proxy servers.
+Typically Memcached is run on the proxy servers.
 The ``memcache_servers`` config option in the ``proxy-server.conf`` should contain all memcached servers.

 -----------
 System Time